JoaoPauloCMarra/react-native-collapsible/README.md

 Pure JavaScript, supports dynamic content heights and components that is aware of its `collapsed` state (good for toggling arrows etc).

+## Reason
+the original package has been abandoned as it seems, so I created this one to apply some necessary fixes, as for a crashfix and moving the listing to `flatlist`.

 ## Installation

 ```bash